 With the release of Windows 10 1703 (Creators Update) ISO on the Volume Licensing Service Center, I’ve recently been looking into using the “final” code with Microsoft Deployment Toolkit (MDT) to build reference images and discover what issues are present.
 This post is a round up of differences and issues I’ve found with building and deploying Windows 10 1703 thus far, and some resolutions.

-My lab setup is the same as with my previous Windows 10 1607 guide, although I’ve reinstalled my main PC (I use this as an “admin” PC) with a fresh copy of Windows 10 1703.
+My lab setup is the same as with my previous Windows 10 1607 guide, although I’ve reinstalled my main PC (which I use an admin PC) with a fresh copy of Windows 10 1703.
 The MDT, WDS and WSUS servers are Windows Server 2016, as before.
 For more detailed information on how to setup a lab like this, please see my previous post.

 To start building images with Windows 10 1703, you will need the following:

 - Upgrade/Install the new Windows 10 1703 ADK.
 PLEASE NOTE that if you have SecureBoot enabled, it will fail to install.
-This is a known issue.
-You must have SecureBoot disabled to install it.
+This is a known issue and there is a workaround.

 - After upgrading/installing, update the deployment shares and regenerate the boot images by Right Clicking the deployment share > Update Deployment Share > Completely regenerate the boot images.